lennymae/TheInternet.HerokuApp/README.md

 # SeleniumJava
-Automated Scripts for The Internet Heroku App and ParaBank using Selenium and Java(TestNG for reporting)
+Automated Scripts for Testing on multiple applications(The Internet Heroku App and ParaBank) using Selenium and Java(TestNG for reporting)

-Test Cases

-Heroku
+The Internet Heroku App
 -Add Element
 -Alerts
 -Broken Images